1776 (musical): Second Broadway revival

+The show received mixed to negative reviews, with Jesse Green of The New York Times arguing that the revival was "so overpumped and overplayed as to be hardly comprehensible [as] the result of a fundamental misunderstanding of the musical".
+Green criticized the casting choice as one that "turns characters into cutouts and distracts from the ideas it means to promote."
+New York Daily News theater critic Chris Jones described the production as a "muddle of styles".
+Writing for Broadway News, Brittani Samuel wrote that it "further locks its subjects into binary stereotypes."

+Other productions

 The musical toured for two years in the United States and was given a London production, opening on June 16, 1970, at the New Theatre.
 The production starred Lewis Fiander as Adams, Vivienne Ross as Abigail Adams, Ronald Radd, Bernard Lloyd, David Kernan as Rutledge, John Quentin as Jefferson and Cheryl Kennedy as Martha Jefferson.

 An Australian production, also with Lewis Fiander, opened at Her Majesty's Theatre in Melbourne on 26 June 1971 and moved to the Theatre Royal in Sydney on 11 September 1971.